Skip to content

 References

-By properly using session management, you can build stateful intelligent Agents that provide continuous and personalized interaction experiences for users.
+By properly using session management, in combination with session summarization mechanisms, you can build stateful intelligent Agents that maintain conversation context while efficiently managing memory, providing users with continuous and personalized interaction experiences while ensuring the long-term sustainability of your system.